Soke Mark Murdock, Head of the Casarez Manabi-Masho Ju-Jitsu System

 About myself and my background,

-My training background: During the last 28 years attending the WHFSC events I have learned a lot from various WHFSC Grandmasters and Masters, I have trained in many martial arts seminars including Dan "The Beast" Severn, Bill "Superfoot" Wallace, the late Remy and Ernesto Preses, Al Dacascos (actor Mark Dacascos) father, Jeff Speakman, Bobby Toboada, the late Professor Wally Jay two seminars, Dennis Hanover Krav-Maga Isreal, Frank Dux, Benny "The Jet" Urquidez, Dana Abbott, Don "The Dragon Wilson, Michael DePasquale, Jr. and Sr., I have trained with many more to numerous to mention. l will be in the American Martial Arts Alliance 2nd Edition of the Who's Who in the Martial Arts Cynthia Rothrock Tribute Book, an Amazon #1 Best-Seller coming later in the Fall.
+During the last 28 years attending the WHFSC events I have learned a lot from various WHFSC Grandmasters and Masters, I have trained in many martial arts seminars including Dan "The Beast" Severn, Bill "Superfoot" Wallace, the late Remy and Ernesto Preses, Al Dacascos (actor Mark Dacascos) father, Jeff Speakman, Bobby Toboada, the late Professor Wally Jay two seminars, Dennis Hanover Krav-Maga Isreal, Frank Dux, Benny "The Jet" Urquidez, Dana Abbott, Don "The Dragon Wilson, Michael DePasquale, Jr. and Sr., I have trained with many more too many to mention.
+I will be in the American Martial Arts Alliance 2nd Edition of the Who's Who in the Martial Arts Cynthia Rothrock Tribute Book, an Amazon #1 Best-Seller coming later in the Fall.
 I met Chuck Norris in 2022 and the cast of Cobra-Kai (Ralph Macchio, William Zabka and Martin Kove) in 2019.
 I have trained with many other high level martial artist in my career.
 I also have experience in many other martial art styles.
-Therefore, I have varied experience in Filipino Martial Arts, Aikido, Karate, Judo, Kung Fu, Ninjutsu, Muay Tai, Russian Martial Arts, Small Circle Ju-Jitsu and many other styles of martial arts in addition to the Casarez Manabi-Masho Ju-Jitsu style, I have a great amount of extra martial arts experience because of the WHFSC events.
+Therefore, I have varied experience in Filipino Martial Arts, Aikido, Karate, Judo, Kung Fu, Ninjutsu, Muay Tai, Russian Martial Arts, Small Circle Ju-Jitsu and many other styles of martial arts besides the Casarez Manabi-Masho Ju-Jitsu style, I have a great amount of extra martial arts experience because of the WHFSC events.
 I’ve also studied some in the art of Daito-Ryu Aikijujutsu under the late Okamoto Sensei from Japan during his May 2006 USA seminar.

-Recognitions, memberships and awards: I'm a member of the World Martial Arts Hall of Fame, World Head of Family Sokeship Council’s International Martial Arts Hall of Fame, Cosmopolitan Florida Martial Arts Hall of Fame, USA Martial Arts Hall of Fame.
+I'm a member of the World Martial Arts Hall of Fame, World Head of Family Sokeship Council’s International Martial Arts Hall of Fame, Cosmopolitan Florida Martial Arts Hall of Fame, USA Martial Arts Hall of Fame.
 I became a Master member of the World Head of Family Sokeship Council’s Masters Division in September, 2006.
 I became a Grandmaster member of the World Head of Family Sokeship Council in September 2019.
 The last award awarded from the WHFSC was the Golden Life Achievement over 40 years in the martial arts award on May 27, 2023.
 I have received many other awards and recognitions from this council in the past as well.

-My teaching background: Here are a few of the many groups I have taught: Several military personnel from Fort Liberty and Camp Lejeune.
+Here are a few of the many groups I have taught: Several military personnel from Fort Liberty and Camp Lejeune.
 Nash County EMS, Wake County EMS paramedics and administrative staff, Bay Leaf Fire Department firefighters, fire department and rescue squads in Southeast Ohio, Northwestern West Virginia and Central North Carolina.
-I have also privately tutored Military personnel, West Virginia State Police officers, Raleigh and Durham police officers, North Carolina Highway Patrol Officers, EMTs and Wake Forest firefighters.
-I also conducted a self-defense awareness class for students with special needs at West Lake Middle School in Wake County in January of 1997 and a series of classes of Women’s Self Defense and Self Defense for the Elderly and Persons with disabilities.
-In 2008 I created the EMS Worker Self Defense program.
+I have also privately tutored military personnel: West Virginia State Police officers, Raleigh and Durham police officers, North Carolina Highway Patrol Officers, EMTs and Wake Forest firefighters.
+I also conducted a self-defense awareness class for students with special needs at West Lake Middle School in Wake County in January 1997 and a series of classes of Women’s Self Defense and Self Defense for older adults and Persons with disabilities.
+In 2008, I created the EMS Worker Self Defense program.
 I did an online version of the program for Davidson College and Robeson College in 2011 and 2013.
-I’m currently in the early stages of designing a program for police officers with the assistance of the Dean of Public Safety and BLET Instructor Jon Gregory at Wake Technical College in Raleigh, NC.
+I’m currently in the early stages of designing a program for police officers with the help of the Dean of Public Safety and BLET Instructor Jon Gregory at Wake Technical College in Raleigh, NC.
 This program is to train officers to use less lethal force and use more martial arts and small joint manipulation to control a situation.
-I continually try to teach and help the community with programs based on self-defense.My current belt ranking.
+I continually try to teach and help the community with programs based on self-defense.

 Soke, 10th Degree Black Belt Casarez Manabi-Masho Ju-Jitsu, and Head of the Casarez Manabi-Masho Ju-Jitsu System.